 What we tested and how

-For every question, we logged: whether the brand appeared, how it was mentioned (recommended, listed, compared, or absent), the sentiment, whether the AI used web search (RAG) or answered from training data (parametric), and which competing brands surfaced instead.
+For each company, we tested over 150 search queries that reflect how real buyers in each category actually ask questions.
+We logged whether the brand appeared, how it was mentioned, the sentiment, whether the AI used web search (RAG) or training data (parametric), and which competitors surfaced instead.

 The visibility scores